christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/rsd-model1-shock-drone.md

   thumbnail = ""
 +++

-The RSD Model1 Shock Drone is a tactical drone that shoots a shock dart to disable traps or injure enemies.
+The RSD Model1 Shock Drone is a tactical drone that shoots a shock dart to disable traps or injure enemies.<!--more-->

 ## Usage